TL;DR

-In my decade of experience working in e-commerce, data, and digital marketing, I've witnessed countless changes sweep through our industry.
-But what's happening now with tracking technology?
-This is something entirely different – a seismic shift that's reshaping the entire digital marketing landscape.
+In a decade of experience working in e-commerce, data, and digital marketing, countless changes have swept through the industry.
+But what's happening now with tracking technology is something entirely different – a seismic shift that's reshaping the entire digital marketing landscape.

 What made digital marketing special in the first place?
 Third-party cookies.